minishift/minishift/docs/minishift_start.md

       --memory int                 Amount of RAM to allocate to the Minishift VM. (default 2048) --metrics                    Install metrics (experimental) -e, --openshift-env value        Specify key-value pairs of environment variables to set on the OpenShift container. (default [])
-      --openshift-version string   The OpenShift version to run.
-Use the format v<n.n.n> (default "v1.3.1") --public-hostname string     Public host name of the OpenShift cluster.
+      --openshift-version string   The OpenShift version to run, eg. v1.3.1 (default "v1.3.1") --public-hostname string     Public hostname of the OpenShift cluster.
       --registry-mirror value      Registry mirrors to pass to the Docker daemon. (default []) --routing-suffix string      Default suffix for the server routes.
       --server-loglevel int        Log level for the OpenShift server.